wp-plugins/wp-spreadplugin/readme.txt

 = 3.9.7.2 =
 * Checkout fixes
-* Checkout uses shopId now for some users having customized spreadshirt checkout with logo on top
+* Checkout uses shopId now for some users having customized spreadshirt checkout with logo on top.
+See http://www.spreadshirt.net/-C9397 for more informations.

 = 3.9.7.1 =
 * Anchor added so you can jump directly to spreadplugin shop if set